The Element Cup is the latest special league occurring in the Go Battle League of Pokémon Go.

 Meanwhile, for Charged moves, it's a good idea to focus on grass-type attacks as this will make Cottonee an excellent counter for any water-type Pokémon.

-Recommended moves: Wing Attack (Fast) / Aerial Ace, Brave Bird or Bubble Beam (Charged)
+Recommended moves: Wing Attack (Fast), Brave Bird (Charged), Bubble Beam (Charged)

 If there's one Pokémon you're going to see a lot of during the Element Cup, it's Ducklett.